jabourne/handy-scripts-and-misc-crap/KernelModuleSigningCommands.md

     # import the key onto your systems keychain
     mokutil --import my_signing_key_pub.der

+    # mokutil will ask for a password and then you will need to reboot to have it added to enroll the key.
+Prior to enrollment you may see a message saying they key is in "the enrollment request"

     # Show the builtin trusted keys
     keyctl list %:.builtin_trusted_keys